 The capital of Tennessee, in the north-central part of the state northeast of Memphis.
 Founded in 1779 as Fort Nashborough, it was renamed in 1784 and became the permanent capital in 1843.
-Nashville is a port of entry and major commercial center known especially for its music industry.
-Population: 552,000.
+Nashville is a port of entry and major commercial center known especially for its country music industry.x

 - Country music.